 Begin Rainwater Collection

 Water is another one of the planet’s resources that is not infinite.
 Despite the planet being covered in water, less than one percent of it is safe to drink.
 That one percent is plagued by overuse and pollution.
-Using water liberally not only drains the earth’s limited supply, but it also uses power.
+Using water liberally not only drains the earth’s limited supply, but also uses power.
 For this reason, beginning to collect rainwater can be a great home improvement choice to aid in both energy and water conservation in the home.
 Some rainwater harvesting setups are more involved than others, but either way, this practice can help lower your water use significantly.

 Though the filtration and disinfection process for using rainwater to drink may be more expensive, it’s still helpful to use rainwater harvesting for things like watering a garden.
 It’s also great for washing vehicles, cleaning pets, refilling fountains or ponds, and use for non-potable fixtures (like toilets and washers).